 Although Google Play Store works with most Linux distributions, there may still be problems with specific titles, making them incompatible.
 Doing some additional research about this can help avoid frustration down the line.
 It might also be worth looking at alternatives like F-Droid to find games compatible with Linux.

 Switching from a mouse to a touchpad might take some time, but it is worth it as you no longer have to drag your cursor around.
 Instead, you can swipe or tap on the touch screen!
 To make sure that the transition goes as smoothly as possible.

-A. That can happen because some games cannot run natively under Linux distributions, but you can always install an emulator like Wine to help solve this problem.
-We have a guide about installing Steam on Wine here that might also help you get your favorite titles running smoothly as well
+That can happen because some games cannot run natively under Linux distributions, but you can always install an emulator like Wine to help solve this problem.
+We have a guide about installing Steam on Wine here that might also help you get your favorite titles running smoothly as well.

-A. In that case, you can always use Synergy to share your mouse and keyboard with another computer.
-It will work on any operating system, so it is compatible regardless of what you are currently using!
-You can find more information here to get started
+In that case, you can always use Synergy to share your mouse and keyboard with another computer.
+It will work on any operating system, so it is compatible regardless of your current use!
+You can find more information here to get started.

 I heard Linux isn't as secure as Windows/Mac OSX.
 Is this true?

 This used to be the case, but modern Linux distributions such as Ubuntu, Fedora, and Linux Mint come with many features that make them very secure too!

 Linux has come a long way since its humble beginnings.
 It’s now one of the most secure operating systems on the market.
 Linux is also more efficient than Windows or Mac OSX.
 It means your computer should boot up faster and require fewer resources for running tasks.
 Suppose you’re looking for an alternative to these popular operating systems.